create3000/x_ite/docs/_posts/tutorials/improving-performance.md

 Nodes such as [Box](/x_ite/components/geometry3d/box/), [Cone](/x_ite/components/geometry3d/cone/), [Cylinder](/x_ite/components/geometry3d/cylinder/), [Sphere](/x_ite/components/geometry3d/sphere/), [Extrusion](/x_ite/components/geometry3d/extrusion/), and [ElevationGrid](/x_ite/components/geometry3d/elevationgrid/) provide a compact way of describing objects with many polygons.
 Using these nodes saves transmission time.
 X\_ITE provides optimizations for these shapes.

 If your geometry consists only of triangles or quads, you should choose an [IndexedTriangleSet](/x_ite/components/rendering/indexedtriangleset/), [TriangleSet](/x_ite/components/rendering/triangleset/), [IndexedQuadSet](/x_ite/components/cadgeometry/indexedquadset/), or [QuadSet](/x_ite/components/cadgeometry/quadset/) node.
-These nodes are much more optimal than an [IndexedFaceSet](/x_ite/components/geometry3d/indexedfaceset/) node.
+These nodes are much more optimal than an [IndexedFaceSet](/x_ite/components/geometry3d/indexedfaceset/) node can be.

 ## Use Automatic Normals